johanneshilden/lets-parse/json-combinator/README.md

-This is a simple example of how combinator parsing works in Haskell.
+This library is an example of how combinator parsing works in Haskell.

-> Don't use this parser in production code.
+> This code is for demonstration purposes only.
+Don't use this parser in a real application.
 You may instead want to have a look at [Aeson](https://hackage.haskell.org/package/aeson) for a mature, efficient and well-maintained JSON parsing library.

 ```
   build-depends:       base >=4.6, attoparsec >=0.13, text, containers